Your Year-End Financial Checklist

 Provided by Peter Livingston

-The end of the year can help remind us of last-minute things we need to address and long-term goals we want to accomplish.
-To that end, here are six aspects of your financial life to think about as this year leads into the next.
+The end of the year can help remind us of last-minute things we need to address and the goals we want to accomplish.
+To that end, here are some aspects of your financial life to think about as this year leads into the next.

 Keep in mind, this article is for informational purposes only and is not a replacement for real-life advice.
 Make certain to contact a tax or legal professional before modifying your tax strategy.
 The ideas presented are not intended to provide specific advice.

 Your investments.
 Set a goal to review your investments with your financial professional.
-You'll want to come away from the meeting with an understanding of your portfolio position.
-Review your approach to investing and make sure it suits your objectives.
+You'll want to come away from the meeting with an understanding of your portfolio positions.
 Look over your portfolio positions and revisit your asset allocation.
 Remember, asset allocation and diversification are approaches to help manage investment risk.
 They do not guarantee against investment loss.

 Your retirement strategy.
 You may want to consider contributing the maximum to your retirement accounts.
 It’s also a good idea to review any retirement accounts you may have through your work.
-This is also a great time to decide on making catch-up contributions.
+This is also a great time to decide on making catch-up contributions if you are eligible.

 Your tax situation.
-It's a good idea to consider checking in with your tax or legal professional before the year ends, especially if you have questions about a 2019 expense or deduction.
+It's a good idea to consider checking in with your tax or legal professional before the year ends, especially if you have questions about an expense or deduction from this year.
 Also, it may be a good idea to review any sales of property as well as both realized and unrealized losses and gains.
 Look back at last year’s loss carryforwards.
 If you’ve sold securities, gather up cost-basis information.
-As always, bringing all this information to your financial professional is a smart move.
+As always, bringing all this information to your financial professional is a smart move.1

 Your charitable gifting goals.
 Plan charitable contributions or contributions to education accounts and make any desired cash gifts to family members.
-The annual federal gift tax exclusion allows you to give away up to $15,000 in 2019, meaning you can gift as much as $15,000 to as many individuals as you like this year, tax free.
-Such gifts do not count against the lifetime estate tax exemption amount, as long as they stay beneath the annual federal gift tax exclusion threshold.1,2 Besides outright gifts, you can explore creating and funding trusts on behalf of your family.
+The annual federal gift tax exclusion allows you to give away up to $15,000 in 2020, meaning you can gift as much as $15,000 to as many individuals as you like this year, tax-free.
+Such gifts do not count against the lifetime estate tax exemption amount, as long as they stay beneath the annual federal gift tax exclusion threshold.
+Besides outright gifts, you can explore creating and funding trusts on behalf of your family.
 The end of the year is also a good time to review any trusts you have in place.
 Using a trust involves a complex set of tax rules and regulations.
-Before moving forward with a trust, consider working with a professional who is familiar with the rules and regulations.
+Before moving forward with a trust, consider working with a professional who is familiar with the rules and regulations.1,2

 This material was prepared by MarketingPro, Inc., and does not necessarily represent the views of the presenting party, nor their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note - investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.
 All indices are unmanaged and are not illustrative of any particular investment.